MnM72809/MnM72809/README.md

 - 👋 Hi, I’m @MnM72809, otherwise known as MnM2620, MM728, Alex728 or MnM2009
-- 👀 I’m interested in C, C#, HTML, JavaScript, CSS, PHP and bash
+- 👀 I’m interested in C (and know a bit of C#, HTML, JavaScript, CSS, PHP and bash)
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C and home labbing in general
 - 📫 How to reach me: [moriaan.michiels@gmail.com](mailto:moriaan.michiels@gmail.com) (personal email) or via the Hackclub slack DMs
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I play violin

-I have a home server and a website (which doesn't have very much things).
+I have a home server and love home labbing.
-I play Minecraft with my friends and set it up on my home server, then used my website to let them also control the server with an API key.
-If you're curious, the url is [sitemm.ddns.net](https://sitemm.ddns.net)

 These are my coding stats from Hack Club (Hackatime):